Science-Backed, Power-Zone Interval Training to Develop Strength & Endurance

 Purchase - Contact us for pricing.

 *Having a KICKR is NOT required to participate.
-All you need is a bike, any stationary trainer with resistance, a HRM or power meter (only if your trainer resistance is controlled manually w/no measure of watts), and an internet connection.
+All you need is a bike, any stationary trainer with resistance and an internet connection.
 We recommend the Wahoo KICKR as it is the latest and greatest, but—really—you can use any stationary trainer.
+If your trainer resistance is controlled manually by you getting off the bike to turn a dial, then you’ll need a HRM or power meter to guide you through shifting gears to get you into the right zone.

 Registration is OPEN